 Priority: - Control

-During the first year tansy ragwort forms a rosette with dark green, ruffled (lobed) leaves on purple stems.
-Leaves on second year plants are alternate, dark green on top, whitish-green underneath, with deeply cut, blunt-toothed lobes and a ragged, ruffled appearance.
+- During the first year tansy ragwort forms a rosette with dark green, ruffled (lobed) leaves on purple stems.
+Second year leaves are alternate, dark green on top, whitish-green underneath, with deeply cut, blunt-toothed lobes and a ragged, ruffled appearance.

 Habitat & Ecology